artecs-group/RVfpga-sim-addons/README.md

 + RVfpga_PipelineSimulator: It performs a Verilator-based simulation of the RVfpga System that allows you to visualize different signals of the pipeline.
 This new simulation tool is especially useful for RVfpga labs 11-20.

-Binary beta version (Ubuntu) of the two simulators as well as two example videos are provided as a release in this repository.
+Binary beta version (Ubuntu) of the two simulators are provided as a release in this repository.